hypo69/hypo/docs/gemini/ru/explainer/src/webdriver/_examples/_example_driver.md

 # <algorithm>

-The algorithm demonstrates using a webdriver (Chrome, Firefox, Edge) to interact with a webpage.
+The algorithm demonStartes using a webdriver (Chrome, Firefox, Edge) to interact with a webpage.

 **Step 1:** Initialize Driver objects